Taravatsh/bike-sharing/README.md

 ## Results

 This portion of the project focuses on the data visualizations that were created using Tableau.
 However, before creating the visualizations, Python and Pandas functions has to be used for creating a DataFrame and converting the **"tripduration"** column of the NYC Citi Bike Data CSV file from an integer to a datetime datatype for retrieving the time in hours, minutes and seconds as shown in the figure below.
-As a result of this, the DataFrame has to be exported as a CSV file for the bike trip analysis.
+As a result of this, the DataFrame has to be exported as a CSV file and gets imported into Tableau for performing the bike trip analysis.

 ![Converted values in the "tripduartion" column](Resources/Citibike_df.png)